-University of Western Ontario under the supervision of Dr. Robert J. Stainton.
+I am a recent PhD graduate from the University of Western Ontario.
 My main areas of interest are the philosophy of time and the philosophy of language.
-I am working on a thesis about the philosophy of time and its intersections with language, phenomenology, and death.
+My doctoral thesis is about the philosophy of time and its intersections with language, phenomenology, and death.

 Does the problem of the essential indexical pose a problem for the so-called B-theory of time?
 Does the feeling of times passage support the A-theory of time?
 Should certain theories of time change the way we think about our own death, or does any of it matter?
 These are some questions I wish to address in my research.